Mate Sound the Pump...

 Circular verse plaques

-The same series of verse transfers also appears on circular plaques with black and yellow borders.
+The same series of verse transfers also appears on a variety of circular plaque forms with black and yellow borders.

-The next group of plaques have a ridged border and are decorated with alternating rings of colour.
-The central verse is from the Charles Wesley hymn 'Sinners, Obey the Gospel Word'.
-It is transcribed on the Charles Wesley hymns page.
+The next group of plaques are decorated with alternating rings of colour.
+The larger ones have a ridged border.
+The two top row verses are from the Charles Wesley hymn 'Sinners, Obey the Gospel Word'.
+They are transcribed on the Charles Wesley hymns page.

 Back to top